 Prior authorization is no longer required for an Inpatient Stay.
-However, it is recommended that your Provider submit an RCR request to BCBSTX to confirm coverage, limitations, and Medical Necessity within 48 hours if you are admitted to the Hospital following an Emergency Room visit.
+However, it is recommended that your Provider submit an RCR request to BCBSTX to confirm coverage, limitations, and Medical Necessity within 48 hours of your admission into the Hospital following an Emergency Room visit.
 If your Provider chooses not to request RCR within 48 hours of admission, BCBSTX will conduct a post-service clinical review to determine if the Covered Health Service meets coverage requirements, Plan limitations, and Medical Necessity.